Secondary School Teacher

 Secondary school teacher scholarships for course fees and sometimes allowances are available for teaching science, technology, maths, te reo Māori and Pasifika languages.
 Scholarships to encourage Māori and Pasifika to become teachers are also available.

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can't be employed in a role where you are responsible for, or work alone with, children.

 A tertiary entrance qualification is required to enter further training.

 To become a special education teacher you need to have two years or more of secondary school teaching experience, full teacher registration, and a postgraduate qualification in the area of special education you wish to teach in.

 Secondary school teachers need to be:

-- skilled at communicating with students and adults from a range of backgrounds and cultures
+- skilled at communicating clearly with students and adults from a range of backgrounds and cultures

 - understanding, tolerant and good at listening

-- positive, open-minded and able to motivate young people
+- enthusiastic, open-minded and able to motivate young people

 - able to work well under pressure